yairm210/Unciv/docs/uniques.md

  - "Double movement in coast" - Deprecated As of 3.17.1 - removed 3.17.13, replace with "Double movement in [terrainFilter]"
  - "Double movement rate through Forest and Jungle" - Deprecated As of 3.17.1 - removed 3.17.13, replace with "Double movement in [terrainFilter]"
  - "Double movement in Snow, Tundra and Hills" - Deprecated As of 3.17.1 - removed 3.17.13, replace with "Double movement in [terrainFilter]"
+ - "[stats] on [tileFilter] tiles once [tech] is discovered" - Deprecated As of 3.17.10, replace with "[stats] from [tileFilter] tiles <after discovering [tech]>"
+ - "Deal 30 damage to adjacent enemy units" - Deprecated As of 3.17.10, replace with "Adjacent enemy units ending their turn take [30] damage"